 Yasukuni Shrine 靖国神社

-Originally, Yasukuni Shrine was called Shokonsha, which was established during the Meji era (1869).
-However, after a decade it was renamed to the beloved Shrine we know today, Yasukuni Shrine.
-Currently, more than 2,466,000 divinities are enshrined here, they are said to be the souls of the many people who have sacrificed their lives to Japan since 1853.
-This can be from the Boshin War, Seinan War, both World Wars and many other incidents.
-These souls, regardless of their social ranking, are considered to be completely equal and worshipped as venerable divinities of Yasukuni.
+Originally called Shokonsha and established during the Meiji era (1869), Yasukuni Shrine was renamed a decade later.
+Currently, more than 2,466,000 divinities are enshrined here, said to be the souls of those who sacrificed their lives for Japan since 1853.
+These souls, regardless of their social ranking, are considered equal and worshipped as venerable divinities of Yasukuni.

 Find out more about Yasukuni Shrine here on Google maps.